The following two questions are often asked, concerning MailChimp:

 You will next have to set up several additional details, from the same pop-up.

-First off, you need to select a mailing list from the next available drop-down, and this is a mailing list which you've already set up in your Mailchimp account:
+First off, you need to select a mailing list from the next available drop-down, and this is a mailing list that you've already set up in your Mailchimp account:

 Just like in the case of the mailing list, click on the field below the "Choose your grouping" option, in order to select the group that you want to use if you have created any: